-Bernard I. Ghert (Chair) - Mr. Ghert holds a Master of Business Administration degree.
+Bernard I. Ghert (Chair - 2019 and prior) -

 Mr. Ghert was previously President and Chief Executive Officer of the Cadillac Fairview Corporation Limited from 1981 to 1987 and President of Stelworth Investments Inc. from 1987 to 1992.
 Mr. Ghert has been a director of many organizations in the private and public sectors, including Cadillac Fairview, Stelworth, CT Financial and Canada Trust, Wellington Insurance and the Canada Deposit Insurance Corporation.
 Mr. Ghert has served as Director of the Managers of several Middlefield Funds, President of the Canadian Institute of Public Real Estate Companies and was a former member of the Advisory Board of the Office of the Superintendent of Financial Institutions.
-Mr. Ghert currently is Chairman of the Independent Review Committee of the Middlefield Group of Funds and President of the B.I.
-Ghert Family Foundation.
-Mr. Ghert is a past Chair of the Mount Sinai Hospital Board of Directors.
+Mr. Ghert currently is Chairman of the Independent Review Committee of Middlefield Fund Management Limited, President of the B.I.
+Ghert Family Foundation, President of Coppi Holdings Ltd., a Director Emeritus on Sinai Health System's Board, Co-Chair on Sinai Health System's Audit and Risk Management Committee and Past Chair of the Mount Sinai Hospital Board of Directors.
+Mr. Ghert holds a Master of Business Administration degree.